Getting Started with PHP Tools

 Environment | Fonts and Colors, and modify any display item listed.
 PHP specific colors are prefixed with PHP.
 Other colors are shared with Visual Studio built-in colors - Identifier, Keyword, Comment, String, Number, Text.

-PHP Tools respect Visual Studio keyboard scheme.
+PHP Tools respects the Visual Studio keyboard scheme.
 Shortcuts used to work with your projects and editor can be managed in